johanley/postscript-notes/README.md

+## Idiom: Define a Representative Scale
+A proc is usually related to some region of the page.
+That region will always have something that can be used as a *representative scale* (either passed as an argument or present in the current dictionary).
+The geometry of items can then be defined as a multiple or fraction of that representative scale.
+For example, in a table, you might choose the height of an *x* character in the current font as a representative scale for the height of cells in the table.
+In this way, changing to a larger font will cause the table's row height to increase proportionally.

 ## Consider Using Percent Coordinates
 Probably the first decision in many projects is the choice of dimensions for the page.